Trial 1 Trial Day

 Full day summary

 Day 27 was devoted entirely to voir dire of three defense experts on the central injury-causation dispute.
-Judge Cannone opened by ruling that the defense committed a Rule 14 discovery violation in disclosing Dr. Marie Russell six weeks into trial, but imposed voir dire rather than exclusion as the remedy.
-Russell, an emergency physician, testified that O'Keefe's arm wounds were consistent with a large dog attack, but drew credibility challenges over her lack of forensic pathology board certification, her self-initiated involvement after reading press coverage, and her failure to review records about the dog Chloe or UC Davis DNA testing.
-Accident reconstructionist Daniel Wolfe and biomechanical engineer Dr. Andrew Rentschler — both retained by the DOJ/FBI rather than either trial party — were then qualified, with Wolfe stating on the record that nothing in the reviewed materials suggested O'Keefe's skull fracture was caused by direct vehicle contact.
+Judge Cannone found a Rule 14 discovery violation in the defense's disclosure of Dr. Marie Russell and ordered unrestricted Commonwealth voir dire, leaving admissibility unresolved.
+Russell, an emergency physician, testified that O'Keefe's arm wounds were consistent with a large dog attack.
+The Commonwealth challenged her lack of forensic pathology board certification, her self-initiated involvement after reading press coverage, and her failure to review records about the dog Chloe or UC Davis DNA testing.
+Accident reconstructionist Daniel Wolfe and biomechanical engineer Dr. Andrew Rentschler were then examined in voir dire; Wolfe said that, as far as he was concerned, the DOJ/FBI retained ARCCA, and stated that nothing in the reviewed materials suggested O'Keefe's skull fracture was caused by direct vehicle contact.
 Judge Cannone reserved all admissibility rulings, including the disputed fourth conclusion that current evidence is insufficient to determine the cause of O'Keefe's brain injuries, for Thursday.

-• Judge Cannone finds a Rule 14 reciprocal discovery violation but declines to exclude Dr. Russell, ordering unlimited Commonwealth voir dire as the remedy.
+• Judge Cannone finds a Rule 14 reciprocal discovery violation and orders unrestricted Commonwealth voir dire, leaving Dr. Russell's admissibility unresolved.

 • Dr. Russell testifies that O'Keefe's arm injuries are consistent with a large dog attack, while Lally establishes she initiated contact through a third party after reading Boston Globe coverage and had not reviewed records on the dog Chloe.